pietronvll/encoderops/README.md

 uv sync --no-build-isolation
 ```
 ## Training commands:
-Create a `.venv` file in the root of the repo to define the `DATA_PATH` environment variable.
+Create a `.env` file in the root of the repo to define the `DATA_PATH` environment variable.
 The datasets will be downloaded / processed in this path.
 ```
 DATA_PATH = your/dataset/path
 ```
 From the root of the repo run:
 ### Lorenz63
 ```
-uv run --env-file=.venv -- python -m exps.lorenz63.trainer l63 --help
+uv run --env-file=.env -- python -m exps.lorenz63.trainer l63 --help
 ```
 ### TRP-CAGE (protein-folding)
 Before running this experiment, you need to obtain a copy of the data by requesting it at [this webpage](https://www.deshawresearch.com/downloads/download_trajectory_science2011.cgi/).
 Then, follow these steps to preprocess the data: